Last updated April, 2025

-This information applies to most foreigners, but you should check with your local consulate to see what entry requirements apply to your specific circumstances.
+This information applies to most foreigners, but you should check with your local consulate to see what entry requirements apply to your specific circumstances (See Below).

-The price and method of payment for the e-visa is dependent on the consulate you have selected for your application, which does not necessarily need to be your nationality or residence.
+Alternatively you can go to the Cuban government website.
+The price and method of payment for the eVisa is dependent on the consulate you have selected for your application, which does not necessarily need to be your nationality or residence.
 Only a few countries are able to pay with a credit card, most will require cash or cheque payment.
-Purchasing direct from the embassy will always be the cheapest method to buy the e-visa, but is also usually the least efficient, and customer service may be lacking.
+Purchasing direct from the embassy may be the cheapest method to buy the eVisa, but is also usually the least efficient, and customer service may be lacking.

 Flying via US